Two-horned water chestnut flower, fruit, and leaves. Photos by Blythe Merritt.

 Unknown.
 It may have been introduced intentionally for horticultural use, by edible plant enthusiasts, or by accident.
 The earliest known population in Virginia was discovered in 2014.
 Herbarium specimens discovered to be mislabeled date to 1999.

 Removal has begun at several sites.
 Funding is being sought to conduct further control.
 Federal funding has been earmarked for surveys, mapping, and outreach.
-A steering committee--comprised of local, state, and federal agencies, and citizen groups--has formed to coordinate activity aimed at the eradication of two-horned trapa in Virginia.
+The Two-horned Trapa Task Force--comprised of local, state, and federal agencies, and citizen groups--was formed to coordinate activity aimed at eradicating two-horned trapa in Virginia.
+In the summer of 2022, the task force completed a two-horned trapa management plan, which you can find here >>.

 You can choose from several ways to report sightings of an invasive species here >>